uvacw/inca/doc/using_similarity_analysis.md

 As the soft cosine similarity uses a sparse matrix for similarity queries, it is considerably faster than other approaches in this domain (e.g. Word Movers Distance, developed by [Kusner, 2015](http://proceedings.mlr.press/v37/kusnerb15.pdf)) while showing almost [no loss in precision](https://github.com/witiko/gensim/blob/softcossim/docs/notebooks/soft\_cosine\_tutorial.ipynb).

-Thus, with these two analysis functions you can decide whether you want to have the similarity of documents based on their exact words or also based on similar meanings (detecing that "The president greets the press in Chicago" and "Trump speaks to the media in Illinois" essentially mean the same thing).
+Thus, with these two analysis functions you can decide whether you want to have the similarity of documents based on their exact words or also based on similar meanings (detecting that "The president greets the press in Chicago" and "Trump speaks to the media in Illinois" essentially mean the same thing).

 **When running the cosine similarity analysis, the following steps are executed:**
 - After retrieving all source and target articles, the documents are transformed to vectors and then the dot product of each two document-vectors that should be compared is calculated (dot product: multiply a vector by another vector).
 From the resulting matrix the cosine similarity can be extracted.
 More info on cosine similarity can for example be found [here](https://masongallo.github.io/machine/learning,/python/2016/07/29/cosine-similarity.html)